Effects of extended-release metoprolol succinate in patients undergoing non-cardiac surgery (POISE trial): a randomised controlled trial

 Key Response

-How did the POISE trial influence the evolution of ACC/AHA guidelines regarding the 'Class of Recommendation' for initiating beta-blockers in the immediate perioperative period for non-cardiac surgery?
+How did the findings of the POISE trial directly influence the ACC/AHA guidelines regarding the perioperative use of beta-blockers, specifically altering the strength of recommendation for initiating these medications on the day of surgery?

 Key Response